 5 Edible Flowers to Plant in Your Garden

-When most people think of gardens, they either envision a collection of edible plants or array of flowers.
-There’s no reason why you can’t combine those two ideas with flowers you can eat.
+When most people think of gardens, they either envision a collection of edible plants or an array of flowers.
+There’s no reason why you can’t combine those two ideas; you can eat many types of flowers.

 If you happen to have a small plot of land available, here are a few good edible flowers to start with.

-You can use their flowers and leaves to add an extra bit of peppery color to salad, stir fries, and pasta.
+You can use their flowers and leaves to add an extra bit of peppery color to salads, stirfries, and pasta.
 You can even stuff the flowers and serve them as garnishes.